aplteam/Cider/mkdocs/docs/api.md

 : String.
 An alias by which you can refer to the project.

-    !!! detail "Special syntax"
+    !!! detail "Special syntax for alias"

         If `alias` is just a dot, the name of the project folder becomes the alias.
         Example:

         ```apl
-        p←Cider.CreateOpenParms
+        p←⎕SE.Cider.CreateOpenParms
         p.folder←'/path/2/projects/foo'
         p.alias←'.'  ⍝ `foo` becomes the (new) alias
         ```

-    If you specify an alias on `folder` but also on `alias`, then Cider expects the alias on `folder` to be defined, and will use that one to open the project.
-It will then overwrite the former alias with the one defined on `alias`.
+    **Side effect**
+    Cider will register the new alias for the project.

+    Example: Open project aliased as `foo` and reregister its alias as `bar`:
+    ```apl
+    p←⎕SE.Cider.CreateOpenParms
+    p.folder←'[foo]'
+    p.alias←'bar'
+    ```

 `checkPackageVersions`